 Individual Enrichment Program -- This federally-funded program makes a college education possible for students who demonstrate potential but have been held back in their high school studies for any number of reasons, including economic disadvantage.
 A summer seminar combines intensive academic work with extracurricular activities designed to smooth the transition to college.
 Additional support is provided in fall and spring semesters of the freshman year.
-Later, students continue to receive support and a variety of opportunities for advancement.
+Students receive support and a variety of opportunities for advancement throughout their college career.

-Disabled Students -- Students with documented physical and/or learning disabilities are eligible for course and academic accommodations.
-They work with a counselor to define accommodations and support needed to demonstrate their abilities and participate in college.
+Disabled Students -- Students with documented physical and/or learning disabilities are eligible for accommodations.
+They work with a counselor to define the accommodations and support needed to demonstrate their abilities and fully participate in college.

 Adult Basic Education Program -- The Northern Berkshire Adult Basic Education Program consists of classes in Adult Basic Education (ABE), preparation for the official GED Exam, English for Speakers of Other Language (ESOL) and ABE Technology (TECH).
-The ABE program also offers Distance Learning utilizing workplace essential skills curriculum.
-Students utilize web-based instruction as well as drop-in labs, VHS topics and workbooks.
+The ABE program also offers Distance Learning utilizing Workplace Essential Skills curriculum.
+Students utilize web-based instruction as well as drop-in labs, VHS tapes and workbooks.
 Students can enroll at any time.
-Funded by the Massachusetts Department of Education: Adult and Community Learning Services (ACLS) division classes are free to students.
-Area residents 16 years and over who are not in high school are eligible for classes.
+Funded by the Adult and Community Learning Services (ACLS) division of the Massachusetts Department of Education, classes are free to students.
+Area residents 16 years and over who have not graduated from high school are eligible for classes.

-Writing Center -- Learning Services and the English/Communications Department collaborate to offer tutorial writing and research assistance.
-Students may drop in to work with Writing Center Associates when writing or researching papers for academic courses.
+Writing Center -- Learning Services and the English/Communications Department collaborate to offer tutorial assistance for writing and research.
+Students may drop in to work with Writing Center Associates when writing or researching papers for their college courses.